 If your travel plans don't include the transfer, you have a few options to get into Varadero, including a taxi for about 30 cuc.

 There are two currencies in Cuba but the only mostly used by tourists is the Cuban Convertible Peso (CUC).
 Canadian dollar, Pounds, Euros and other currencies can be exchanged once in the country to obtain the local currency.
 Upon arrival at the airport you can exchange money, or you can wait and exchange some later at various locations that offer exchange throughout Varadero (including most hotels).
 Just make sure to count your change as some locations are known to short change tourists!

-Have a look for some great ideas if you have food allergies and are traveling to an all-inclusive resort.
+food allergies and are traveling to an all-inclusive resort.

 Since the majority of resorts are all inclusive, most facilities provide all necessary food and drinks for their guests.
 However, should you wish to leave your resort and explore, there are many delicious restaurants both at the International Shopping Center and along the main streets in town.

 As for drinks, you can find most usual staples (different types of pop).
 Of course, these may taste different than back home but most are enjoyable.
 This also applies to wine, beer and liquor, though we strongly recommend you try the Cuban rum and mojitos (if you are of legal drinking age and enjoy alcohol).